LogicX1/Doodling/README.md

 Using express turned out to be harder than expected we had some struggle with things such as :
 - Planning how all the connections will work before imeplenting anything.
 - Creating complex canvas for painting and user chat .
+- Figuring out how to implement canvas and make it work for different connected users.
 - Heroku didn't run because of some packages being dev packages.

 ---